 • Another quatrain on the Christian Poets site today: “Just When All Seemed Smooth.”
 Just four lines, so pop over and read it.
 Will do you good.
 Continue reading

-The Jews avoiding using God’s name in an exaggerated reverence.
+The Jews avoided using God’s name in an exaggerated reverence.
 They put verbs in the passive voice to avoid pronouncing his name.

 And the fifth angel blew his trumpet, and I saw a star that had fallen from heaven to earth, and he was given the key to the shaft of the bottomless pit;